iam4423/TheWebsiteThatDoesThings/README.md

  - ~~make window only draggable by title bar~~
  - ~~make close, minimise, maximise buttons work~~
  - ~~add windows to the menu bar at the bottom~~
- - add boundaries to the main element
+ - ~~add boundaries to the main element~~
+ - create argument parser for console window
+ - add console history functionality (press up)
  - deal with menu bar overflow
  - ~~create start of console window (accept input/add input to console on enter)~~
  - create help 'app' for console